pypeit/PypeIt/doc/telluric.rst

 +++++++++++++
 Your object model, either qso, star or poly.

---tell_grid OR -g
+--tell_grid, -g
 +++++++++++++++++

-The full path for the telluric grid file.
+The filename of the telluric grid file.
 In case of spectrograph which has defined the default grid, you do not need to set this argument.
+You may, however, select a different grid than the instrument default using this argument.

---pca_file or -p
+--pca_file, -p
 ++++++++++++++++

 The full path for the qso pca pickle file.
 Only used in the qso model.
 The default is qso_pca_1200_3100.pckl which should be downloaded and put in the pypeit telluric data folder.

---tell_file or -t
+--tell_file, -t
 +++++++++++++++++

 The tellfit parameter file.

---redshift or -r
+--redshift, -r
 ++++++++++++++++

 Redshift of your object.